hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/literals.md

 # LiveSQL Literals

 Literal scalars are values that are not parameterized, but are added as inline literals in the SQL statement.
+Literal Scalars are available since LiveSQL 4.2.

 For example, the following SQL statement (in PostgreSQL) has eight literals in it: